zacharski/ml-class/README.md

 ## Mastery Learning

 Traditional classes are time-based learning.
 You spend a specific amount of time on a topic and then you move on to the next topic.
-For example, in a traditional programming course you might cover *while* and *for* loops in week 5, take a quiz on them, and then move on to ArrayLists in week 6.
+For example, in a traditional intro Pythonprogramming course you might cover  *for* loops in week 5, take a quiz on them, and then move on to Python dictionaries in week 6.
 Suppose you got a 75% on that quiz in week 5.
 That means that you did not learn 25% of the material.
-Then perhaps in week 10 you take a test on inheritance and get an 80% (you did not master 20% of the material).
+Then perhaps in week 10 you take a test on list comprehensions and get an 80% (you did not master 20% of the material).
 These gaps in your mastery start adding up, and eventually, in either in some future class or on the job, you hit a wall because your current task requires that you are skilled in areas that you failed to master.

 This class doesn't work like that.